-- 1 envelope (2 ¼ teaspoons) instant yeast
+- 2 ¼ teaspoons instant yeast

-- 2 tablespoons extra-virgin olive oil
+- 2 tablespoons olive oil

-- 3 cups bread flour, plus more for dusting
+- 2 ½ cups bread flour, plus extra as needed

-- 1 ½ teaspoons salt
+- 1 ½ teaspoons fine sea salt

-- Add the bread flour, whole-wheat flour, and salt to the bowl of a stand mixer.
-Using the paddle attachment, mix briefly at a low speed.
-With the mixer on low, slowly add in the liquid ingredients until the dough becomes a cohesive mass.
+- Add the bread flour, the whole wheat flour and salt to the bowl of a stand mixer fitted with the paddle attachment.
+Mix on low for a few seconds to combine.
+With the mixer on low, slowly pour in the liquid ingredients in a steady stream and mix until the dough becomes a cohesive mass.
 Stop the mixer and switch to the dough hook.
-Knead the dough for about 5 minutes on low speed until the dough is smooth and elastic (see the notes section below!).*
+Knead the dough for about 5 minutes on low speed, until the dough is smooth and elastic (see the notes section below!).*

-- Split the dough into two equal pieces and shape into round balls. *If not using right away, wrap each ball tightly in plastic wrap, put in a freezer safe plastic bag and store in your freezer.
-When ready to use, thaw out in the refrigerator (I usually place it in the fridge the morning of if using for dinner).
+- If you are not planning on using the pizza dough right away: Wrap each ball tightly in plastic wrap, then place in a freezer safe plastic bag and freeze.
+When ready to use, thaw out in the refrigerator (I typically move it to the fridge the morning of when making pizza for dinner).